Geontech/docker-redhawk/README.md

 For the USRP image (geontech/redhawk-usrp), the UHD driver is recompiled to a newer version and the USRP_UHD Device is compiled from source against that newer driver.
 The result is access to the latest Ettus Research USRPs from the container.

+ > **DOCKER:** You must be using at least Docker 17.
+This was tested using Docker-CE.

 ## Building

 To build all images, simply type `make`.
 At the command line, you can also specify the variables: `REST_PYTHON` and `REST_PYTHON_BRANCH`, which specifically apply to the `geontech/redhawk-webserver`.